fattybucket/db-design/README.md

 # What is SQL?
 SQL stands for *Structured Query Language*.
-It's not just the way of stores files but also we can manipulate the data in a table with the help of rows and columns.
+It doesn't store files that way but also we can manipulate the data in a table with the help of rows and columns.

 It's just about the way how are you **_Designing a Database_** is it normalize or not if no then you should at least draw it on the paper where you could see the `Error`